 - Serve: Serve with buns, barbecue sauce, and coleslaw.

-How long to cook pulled pork in the slow cooker?
+How long to cook it for?

-Cooking on LOW will take about 8 hours while doing so on HIGH will take about 4 to 5 hours.
+Cooking on LOW heat will take about 8 hours while doing so on HIGH will take about 4 to 5 hours.
 Cook until tender and easy to shred.

 You don’t have to add any extra liquid besides the sauce mixture that is recommended in this recipe.
 The juices from the meat will come out eventually, so, there really is no need to add more liquid.

 Yes, it is possible and that will leave you with mushy meat.
 Hence, I would still recommend going for the slow-cooking on LOW to prevent it from happening.

 Can you use pork loin for pulled pork?

 This cut is too lean to be used for this recipe.
 This also holds true for tenderloin and pork chops.
 Therefore, I would not recommend it.